-We are seeking outstanding PhD candidates for University of Edinburgh and University of Glasgow Joint PhD Studentships for the research projects listed below.
+We are seeking outstanding PhD candidates for University of Edinburgh and University of Glasgow Jointly Funded PhD Studentships for the research projects listed below.

 Cities are home to more than half the world’s population and the challenges facing cities of the future are complex and significant.
 With a strong interdisciplinary focus, a cohort of PhD students will collaborate across the Universities of Glasgow and Edinburgh to stimulate positive debate, inform policy and propose technological solutions for Future Cities.
 The projects will examine, evaluate and explore the complex and dynamic behaviour of the urban system using innovative and diverse methodological approaches.